scalalandio/chimney/docs/docs/supported-transformations.md

     // Bar
     //   b: scala.Option[java.lang.String] - no accessor named b in source type Foo
     //
     // There are default values for b, the constructor argument/setter in Bar.
-Consider using .enableDefaultValues.
+Consider using .enableDefaultValues or .enableDefaultValueForType.
     //
     // There are default optional values available for b, the constructor argument/setter in Bar.
 Consider using .enableOptionDefaultsToNone.
     //